lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 The algotithm of Caeser Cipher holds the followint features:-

 - Caesar Cipher Technique is the simple and easy method of encryption technique.
+- It is simple type of substitution cipher